-The other main oil operator, Petronas, is also state-owned, but, according to Malay customs statistics, Malaysia does not usually import significant quantities of Sudanese oil [Malaysian customs statistics as reported by UN Comtrade, http://comtrade.un.org/db/ and Data Trade Services record that Malaysia did not import any Sudanese crude in 2004, 2005 or 2006, and only imported 757,824 barrels in 2007].
+&lt;sup>\ The other main oil operator, Petronas, is also state-owned, but, according to Malay customs statistics, Malaysia does not usually import significant quantities of Sudanese oil [Malaysian customs statistics as reported by UN Comtrade, http://comtrade.un.org/db/ and Data Trade Services record that Malaysia did not import any Sudanese crude in 2004, 2005 or 2006, and only imported 757,824 barrels in 2007].

-the maximum price is obtained.
+times, sold oil via closed tenders to which only Chinese companies have been allowed to bid.
+It is the money that is generated from such tenders that is subject to revenue sharing, making it important that the maximum price is obtained.
 A closed tender is likely to generate a lower price than a tender to which any company can bid and is therefore likely to be only to the benefit of the companies invited to apply.
 Presumably the national government received something in return for such favourable conditions, although it is not clear what, nor is it clear whether any such benefit was shared with the south.

 The known closed tenders, arranged by the state-owned Sudanese Petroleum Corporation, occurred in 2007.
 On 26 July 2007, a tender was held to which only the companies Sinochem, Unipec and Chinaoil participated.
 All these companies are linked to the Chinese government: Sinochem is 100% state-owned, Unipec 75% state-owned, and Chinaoil is a subsidiary of PetroChina, the publicly listed arm of state-owned CNPC.
 Chinaoil won the tender and purchased the 1.5 million barrels per month for four months.
 Another closed tender was held at the end of 2007 to which it was expected that only a few Chinese companies would be invited to apply.
-Chinaoil won the tender was held at the and of 2007 to which it was expected that only a few Chinese companies would be invited to apply.